scdantu/pycom/docs/source/install.rst

 -----------

    You can work with PyCoMdb in three different modes:
-      #.
-Download the database to your laptop and work with it alias *PyCoM local*
+      #. *PyCoM (local)*: Download the database to your computer and use PyCoM.
-      #.
-Work with the database on PyCoM server *PyCoM remote*
+      #. *PyCoM (remote)*: Work with the database on PyCoM server using PyCoM.
-      #.
-Work with the WebAPI without using Python *PyCoM WebAPI*
+      #. *WebAPI*: Work with the WebAPI without using PyCoM.

-The difference in access to features is shown in the table below:
+Using PyCoM (local) allows access to all the functional features, while PyCoM (remote) and the WebAPI has some limitations as shown in the table below:

 .. xlsx-table::
    :file: tables/Table2.xlsx